seboss666/collect/README.md

 Installation
 ============

-Collect needs a web server with php and mysql support (tested on Debian Squeeze with nginx 1.2.8, php5.3, mysql 5.5).
+Collect needs a web server with php and mysql/mariadb support (tested on Debian Wheezy with nginx/php/mariadb).
 Just put the files in a folder of your choice and you're almost good to go.

 Until future development, you need to manually create the database, import the .sql file provided and modify 'config.inc.php' to put host, db name, user/password, and the secret needed to get add/modify/delete access into the app.